jfischoff/port-utils/README.md

 while ! nc -z localhost 7000 ; do sleep 0.01 ; done
 ```

-The above was copied from this stackoverflow answer https://stackoverflow.com/a/50008755
+The bash script above was copied from this stackoverflow answer https://stackoverflow.com/a/50008755